Remote experiments at BioMAX

 To start the experiment, open the connection to the beamline network in Pulse Secure.
 Then, open Thinlinc, enter the beamline server name (biomax-remote) and your log in credentials.
 The remote desktop is configured to look like the workstations at BioMAX and is part of the same computing environment.
-Links to start MXCuBE3 and ALBULA (to view diffraction images) are available on the desktop.
+Links to start MXCuBE3 and ALBULA (to view diffraction images) are available as icons on the desktop.
+The icon named Monitor Beam provides a live plot of the beam position in the experiment hutch.
+See the MXCuBE documentation for more details.

 To run MXCuBE3, we recommend using a screen of at least 1680×1050.
 Otherwise the GUI will not fit in the window, and it can become difficult to access all the buttons and links.
 The bottom right side of the GUI has a icon that links to video feeds from the BioMAX hutch.
 You can select between a wide angle view of the beamline, useful to monitor the sample mounting robot, or a closer view of the diffractometer.
 Because remote access enables participation in the experiment from collaborators at different locations, MXCuBE also supports features for multiuser access.
 Please see the MXCuBE remote access documentation.

 The data will be stored in the usual location and you will be able to display the autoprocessing results on ISPyB either via the remote server or a browser on your computer.
 If you wish to process the data manually during the experiment, connect to the online HPC cluster from the biomax-remote server as described in the documentation.
 Note that you will not be able to open a connection to the offline HPC on the same machine as the remote beamline server; you can only have one VPN connection.